stacknerd/ioBroker.msghub/docs/plugins/IngestIoBrokerStates.md

 2. Create/update a stable message `ref` for the violation.
 3. Recovery:
    - apply hysteresis to decide when the system is “back to normal”
-   - if `resetOnNormal` is enabled, resolve/expire the message when normal again
+   - if `msg.resetOnNormal` is enabled, resolve/expire the message when normal again

 **Notes**

-- For threshold rules, `watch.evaluateBy` (`ts` vs `lc`) is less important than for freshness rules because the comparison uses the current value.
-It still matters for “when do we re-evaluate?”, i.e., whether you want checks on every update or only when the value changes.
+- Threshold rules evaluate on updates of the monitored state; there is no separate `evaluateBy` option in the current UI.
 - Hysteresis is strongly recommended for noisy sensor signals.

 ---